nagy135/subtube/README.md

 note that we use url of videos folder, not channel.
 This is because we find new videos by parsing page html (link has to point to videos folder!)

 # SXIV integration
-if you add following lines to your sxiv config (~/.config/sxiv/exec/key-handler) you will be able to use queue feature, you will be able to show video title as notification or remove thumbnails.
+if you add following lines to your sxiv config (~/.config/sxiv/exec/key-handler) you will be able to show video title as notification or remove thumbnails.

 After install of sxiv, create config folder and key handler script like this
 ```